LaurentMazare/tch-rs/README.md

 ## Getting Started

 This crate requires the C++ PyTorch library (libtorch) in version *v1.8.1* to be available on your system.
+You can either:

-You can either install it manually and let the build script know about it via the `LIBTORCH` environment variable.
-If not set, the build script will try downloading and extracting a pre-built binary version of libtorch.
+- Install libtorch manually and let the build script know about it via the `LIBTORCH` environment variable.
+- When `LIBTORCH` is not set, the build script will download a pre-built binary version of libtorch.
+By default a CPU version is used.
+The `TORCH_CUDA_VERSION` environment variable can be set to `cu111` in order to get a pre-built binary using CUDA 11.1.

 ### Libtorch Manual Install